 The low initial upfront cost is one of the main reasons tank water systems are still in use.
 But tankless systems provide an appealing option for the Santa Fe, NM homeowner looking to lower utility costs.

+Do tankless water heater work?
+Can it help you save money?
 The US Department of Energy points out gas-fired tankless heaters save $108 annually.
 Electric tankless heaters save $44 for the same period.
 Knowing the pricing model is imperative before you rush to the store and buy the tankless system.

 Conventional tank water heaters use far less energy.
 The water must always be hot in a tank system even when you aren’t home.
 The result is the system running up your bills through constant heating and reheating.